 Concept Deep Interview #02|Empathy with Mingei

-Celebrating 10 years since its establishment, Blue Over has updated its concept statement.
-The new concept statement incorporates the background of the brand, the way we approach manufacturing, and the thoughts we want to share with those who wear our shoes.
+Celebrating its 10th anniversary, Blue Over has updated its concept statement.
+The new statement includes the brand's background, its approach to craftsmanship, and the thoughts it wants to share with its wearers.

-It's a fairly long concept at over 2500 characters, but some parts have been cut down to make it easier to read.
-In this content, Blue Over's designer Watari and brand staff Egawa, who wrote it, will thoroughly dig into the content.
+The concept is quite long, over 2500 characters, but some parts have been cut down to make it easier to read.
+In this article, Blue Over's designer Watari and brand staff member Egawa, who wrote the article, will thoroughly explore the content.

 Watari

-The founder and designer of Blue Over.
-Tama's hobby is wood carving.
-My favorite car is the first generation Honda City E-AA.
+He is the founder and designer of Blueover.
+His hobby is wood carving.
+His favorite car is the first generation Honda City E-AA.

 Egawa

-We have read in detail the ``Beginning of Blue Over'' and ``Background of Shoe Making'' in the Egawa Concept text, but this time we will look at the continuing ``Influence from the Mingei Movement.''
+We have been reading in detail about "The origins of Blue Over" and "The background of shoemaking" in Egawa's concept text, but this time we will look at the next point, "The influence of the Mingei movement."

 Watari